GrafDuckula/CS6300-Team/GroupProject/Docs/ExtraRequirements.md

 	When the user data increases, the App should be able to handle without delay.

-3. Security

-	All the App data should be secured, prefected from internal and external attacks.

-4. Usability
+3. Usability

 	The UI must be intuitive.
 Users should be able use the App without any guideline or help from the experts or manuals.

-5. Responsive
+4. Responsive

 	The App should be responsive to the user Input.

-	The App should be able to return to previous state after been disrupted by a call.
+	The App should be able to return to previous state after been disrupted.

-6. The App state, including weights and job details, should persist between runs.
+5. The App state, including weights and job details, should persist between runs.